jbelmont/unix-programming-and-regular-expressions-workshop/docs/network-utilities.md

 If you are on Mac OS X then you might have to install nmap

 If you have homebrew package manager run `brew install nmap`

+nmap is often used by both ethical hackers and black hat hackers alike because of its many scripts and powerful features for network discovery

 #### nmap command options